Finnick (film): Production and release

 The film was announced in 2018 under the title My Friend Finnick, produced in collaboration with the American company 3Beep and its founder Tim Verenko, with an initial planned release in 2020.

-A teaser for the film was released on 2 December 2021, and the full trailer premiered on 14 March 2022.

 The film premiered on 24 March 2022.
-Initially, the distributor was set to be Sony Pictures Releasing, but the company later ceased operations in Russia.
+Initially, the distributor was set to be Sony Pictures Releasing, but that same month, in response to Russia's invasion of Ukraine, Sony announced it would cease operations in Russia to support humanitarian efforts in Ukraine.
 The film was eventually distributed by Central Partnership.
-On 28 April 2022, Finnick was released on online streaming platforms Kinopoisk, Okko, and Ivi.

-On 25 March 2022, for the film’s soundtrack, former leader of the band Korol i Shut Andrey Knyazev (ru) and the lead singer of Melnitsa, Helavisa (ru), released the song “Beautiful Old House”, a reworking of the song “Cursed Old House” from Korol i Shut’s 2001 album As in an Old Tale.